keshavWebDev-personal/InstagramLiker/README.md

-# A Threads Like Bot
+# A Instagram Like Bot

 - This Chrome Exntension will Help you to Fullfill your Instagram Sewa Needs

 # Usage Instruction

 - You need to be Logged into Instagram on Web
-- Open any Thread Profile and Click the `Start` Button on the Extension UI
+- Open any Instagram Profile, click on the first Post, Wait for Post to Popup in a window and Click the `Start` Button on the Extension UI

 # Instalation